govCMS/govcms8-scaffold/README.md

 2: Use the backups accessible via the UI
 * head to https://dashboard.govcms.gov.au/backups?name={project}-master
 * click "Prepare download" for the most recent mysql backup you want - note that you will have to refresh the page to see when it is complete.
 * download that backup into your project folder.
-This backup will be named stdin, but is a valid sql file.
 * `ahoy mysql-import` to import the dump you just saved

 ## Development